 Likewise, the same appeal rules apply to Limited liability partnership (LLP) accounts filing too.

-Contact us If you have any questions about late filing penalty.
+If you have any questions about the late filing penalty, contact Companies House or speak to our accountants.